Holic75/Baldurs-gate-dnd-3.5/README.md

 CLASS FEATURES:
 – May not wear armor heavier than studded leather.
 – May not equip shields larger than bucklers.
+– May only use the following weapons: long sword, short sword, katana, scimitar, dagger, club, quarterstaff, crossbow, shortbow, dart, sling.
 – May get up to Weapon Specialization (2 stars) in any weapon they can use.
-– May only use the following weapons: long sword, short sword, katana, scimitar, dagger, club, quarterstaff, crossbow, shortbow, dart, sling, mace, flail, morning star, war hammer.
 – Can cast one spell less per day than trueclass mage.
 – Cannot cast spells of 8th and 9th levels.
 – May distribute 12 skill points per level among thieving skills (20 points at level 1).